laderast/laderast.github.io/index.md

 **Research Interests:**

-+  Heterogeneity of Cancer and Measurement using Flow Cytometry Methods
++  Phenotypic Heterogeneity of Cancer and Measurement using Flow Cytometry Methods
 +  Systems Biology of Cancer, especially oncogenic collaboration
 +  Prioritization of Combination Therapies in the treatment of cancer
 +  Integrating multi-OMICs data to understand dysregulation in cancer